Missouri Summer Teachers Academy

 How to Attend

 All high school social studies teachers in the state of Missouri are eligible to attend.
 Self-nominations are acceptable, as are outside nominations by a principal, department head, or district coordinator.
 In all cases, nominations should include the following information: name, school/school district, and classes and grades taught.
-Self-nominations should also include a brief statement on how participating in the Academy will benefit the applicant’s work in the classroom, while outside nominations should include a brief statement on how the nominee has distinguished her/himself as a social studies educator.
+Self-nominations should also include a brief statement on how participating in the Academy will benefit the applicant’s work in the classroom, while outside nominations should include a brief statement on how nominees have distinguished themselves as a social studies educator.